althonos/pyfastani/README.md

 The `cpu_features` code was written by [Guillaume Chatelet](https://github.com/gchatelet) and is distributed under the terms of the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).
 See `vendor/cpu_features/LICENSE` for more information.

+The `Boost::math` headers were written by [Boost Libraries](https://www.boost.org/) contributors and is distributed under the terms of the [Boost Software License](https://choosealicense.com/licenses/bsl-1.0/).
+See `vendor/boost-math/LICENSE` for more information.

 *This project is in no way not affiliated, sponsored, or otherwise endorsed by the [original FastANI authors](https://github.com/cjain7).
 It was developed by